Content reviewed by

 Prescription Medications with CBD

-At present, there is only one CBD-derived prescription medication that the Food and Drug Administration (FDA) has approved.
+Currently, there is only one CBD-derived prescription medication that the Food and Drug Administration (FDA) has approved.
 Epidiolex is a groundbreaking treatment for severe forms of epilepsy including Dravet syndrome and Lennox-Gastaut syndrome.
 This CBD-based medication may be prescribed to individuals older than one year of age to manage epileptic seizures.

 The Bottom Line: Is CBD Right for You?